 White Gerbera Daisy Flower Meaning

 White gerbera daisy flowers represent purity and innocence like most white flowers.
-Because of their irresistible charm that exudes elegance, these gerberas are often used in weddings and baptismal occasions.
+Because of their irresistible charm that exudes elegance, these gerberas are often used at weddings and baptismal occasions.
 They are also used as a gifting flower for newlyweds and are the official 5th Wedding Anniversary Flowers.

 Also, white gerberas make a great gift to let someone know that you find him or her loyal, thoughtful, and pure of love.
 Since white gerberas are also a symbol of a child’s innocence and pure love, they fit the ideal gifting flower from loving parents to their children.

-White gerberas are also an ideal flower to wish someone good health.
+White gerberas are an ideal flower to wish someone good health.
 A single long stem white gerbera or a bouquet of all-white gerberas is suitable as a get well soon gifting flower.

 Orange Gerbera Daisy Flower Meaning

-Orange gerberas represent happiness, joy, friendship, and warmth, which make these alluring bloom the perfect gifting flower for your friends and colleagues.
+Orange gerberas represent happiness, joy, friendship, and warmth, which make these alluring blooms the perfect gifting flower for your friends and colleagues.
 Send a bouquet of orange gerbera daisies to make someone’s day brighter or as a pick-me-upper.

 Yellow Gerbera Daisy Flower Meaning

 One of the many colors of gerberas is yellow.
 Like orange gerbera flowers, sunny yellow-colored ones symbolize friendship and happiness.

 Are you thinking about letting a friend know that you value your friendship?
-Then these vivid and cheerful blooms are one way to do that.
+Then this bright color is one way to do that.
 Further, a bunch of yellow gerberas is a sure way to turn a gloomy day around.
-You can also send them to someone recovering from an illness to cheer her up.
+You can also send them to someone recovering from an illness to cheer them up.

 Purple Gerbera Daisy Flower Meaning:

 Purple gerbera flowers exude elegance and royalty.
 They signify pride, grace, fascination, and charm.
 For some, purple or lavender gerberas also represent romance like pink and red ones.

-A bouquet of purple gerbera daisy is a unique gifting choice for that special someone, whether for a birthday or anniversary – or just because!
+A bouquet of purple gerbera daisies is a unique gifting choice for that special someone, whether for a birthday or anniversary – or just because!
 These blooms are also an excellent token of appreciation for someone you look up to.